srinay2007/Fake-review-detection/README.md

 The codes are organized into 4 folder
 1. Tfidf - 5 ML Models tested with Tfidf embedding technique
 2. Glove - 5 ML Models tested with Glove embedding technique
-3. BERT - SVM Classifier tested with BERT and MLP Classifier tested with BERT, ROBERTA, DISTEILBERT, XLNET embeddnig techniques.
+3. BERT - SVM Classifier tested with BERT and MLP Classifier tested with BERT, RoBERTa, DistilBERT, XLNET embeddnig techniques.
 4. DL Classifiers - CNN, CNN-LSTM and RNN-LSTM classifiers are tested.